 Jennifer Holberg, Professor, English

 Professor Holberg was granted a bachelor of arts in English and history from New Mexico State University in 1990; she graduated with the highest honors as the university's valedictorian.
-She went from there to the University of Washington, where she completed her master of arts and PhD in English in 1991 and 1997.
+At the University of Washington, she completed her master of arts and PhD in English in 1991 and 1997.
 She joined the English department faculty at Calvin in 1998.

 - The scholarship of teaching

 - 18th-, 19th-, 20th-, and 21st-century British literature